• Skip to primary navigation

 Instructions

-• Prepare the streusel: Put the flour and sugar into a medium bowl and add the butter cut into pieces.
-Combine with your fingers and create powdery crumbles.
+• Prepare the streusel: Put ⅓ cup all-purpose flour and ¼ cup granulated sugar into a medium bowl and add ⅓ stick unsalted butter cut into pieces.
+Combine with your fingers and create uneven crumbles.

-• Grease the baking dish with a piece of butter and dust with flour.
+• Grease the baking dish with a ½ Tablespoon butter and dust with 1 Tablespoon flour.

 • Combine the dry ingredients: flour and baking soda.

 • Crack the eggs into a large bowl.
-Whip them with an electric hand mixer on high speed, and slowly add the granulated sugar (not all at once, as you’d choke up the batter).
-Continue whipping this mixture until you’ve put in all the sugar; the egg mixture will slowly get bigger, thicker, and lighter.
-It takes about 5 minutes until the eggs turn foamy.
+Whip them with an electric hand mixer on high speed, gradually adding granulated sugar (not all at once, as you would choke up the batter).
+Continue whipping this mixture until you have used up all the sugar; the egg mixture will slowly get bigger, thicker, and lighter.
+It takes about 7-10 minutes until the eggs turn foamy.

-• Little by little, add the oil, buttermilk, and flour mixture.
+• Set the electric mixer to low speed.
+Little by little, add the oil, buttermilk, and flour mixture to the whisked eggs.

 • Pour the batter into a prepared pan.
 Put the apricot halves (or roughly chopped apricots) on top of the cake, and sprinkle with a thick layer of crumb topping.

 • Put the apricot cake into the preheated oven on the middle wire rack and let it bake for around 30-40 minutes.
-Once its surface turns golden brown, you’re done.
+Once its surface turns golden brown, you are done.

 Notes